 It’s still summer, so people just want to keep things easy at mealtime.
 If you’re browsing, try my Grilled Pork Tenderloin or Grilled Pork Chops; served with Israeli Couscous Salad with lots of pickled shallots or bright and sunny California Pasta Salad… what’s not to love?

 Got a dinner party coming up?
 This one-pot dish is dressed to impress everyone you invite.
-Hands down, it is the easiest, most beautiful and colorful recipe you'll make all summer long.
+Hands down, it is the easiest, most beautiful, and colorful recipe you’ll make all summer long.
 Serve up juicy slices of tender pork loin over the provençal ratatouille made of tomatoes, peppers, zucchini, and eggplant.
 Every bite is heavenly.

 That’s just about all you need; well, maybe that and some fresh flowers on the table.
 And maybe a bottle or two of rosé.

-Other than turning the vegetables in the oven a couple times during cooking, this recipe is largely hands-off, so you have a little more time to be lazy in the hammock.
+Other than turning the vegetables in the oven a couple of times during cooking, this recipe is largely hands-off, so you have a little more time to be lazy in the hammock.
 It is summer; who could blame you for grabbing every last moment of it?